compose-spec/compose-spec/14-include.md

 ## Include

-A Compose application can declare dependency on another Compose application, managed by another team or shared with others.
+A Compose application can declare dependency on another Compose application that is managed by another team or shared with others.
 This is useful if teams need to keep a Compose file reasonably complicated for the limited amount of resources it has to declare for it's own sub-domain, within a larger deployment.